Getting Started with GTD Templates. It’s 4:45 p.m. on Wednesday afternoon, and you have one question on your mind: what should I be doing right now?

 The Two Minute Warning: Why Two Minute Tasks Don't Work.
+To-Do List Apps.
 Do vs. Done Lists: Jot Down Your Small Wins to Amplify Success.
 If you’re reading the Evernote Blog, chances are you’re someone who loves to get things done.

 In order to capture the essentials of being productive & organized, while keeping things as simple as possible, I’ve developed my own productivity system: Zen To Done (ZTD).
 ZTD captures the essential spirit of the new system: that of simplicity, of a focus on doing, in the here and now, instead of on planning and on the system.
 If you’ve been having trouble with GTD, as great as it is, ZTD might be just for you.
 It focuses on the habit changes necessary for GTD, in a more practical way, and it focuses on doing, on simplifying, and on adding a simple structure.
-Overview ZTD attempts to address five problems that many people have with GTD.
-ZTD addresses five problems people have with GTD: 1) GTD is a series of habit changes.
-Solution: ZTD focuses on one habit at a time.
+Overview.
 The Evolution of Contexts.
 Using Energy Levels as Contexts.